SViswanathanLab/TrPLet/README.md

 ### Cell Line or Tumor RNA-Seq Data

-- If predicting on __CCLE RNA-seq__, you can directly use normalized CCLE RNA-seq data (gene TPM is fine for this purpose and is available here: https://depmap.org/portal/data_page/?tab=currentRelease; Note: convert this to Z-scored log<sub>2</sub>(TPM+1) then continue at step 4 of the main workflow)
+- If predicting on __TCGA tumor RNA-seq__, you can directly use normalized counts (gene log<sub>2</sub>(TPM/FPKM-UQ+1) are fine for this purpose; available from here: https://gdc.cancer.gov/about-data/publications/pancanatlas or UCSC Xena).
+Z-score the expression of each gene and continue at step 5.
-- If predicting on __non-CCLE RNA-seq__, you should merge your data with CCLE (batch correcting, if needed); if you are not batch correcting, merge your sample's gene TPMs with CCLE gene TPMs, compute Z-scored log<sub>2</sub>(TPM+1), then continue at step 4 of the main workflow.
-If you are batch correcting, you will merge with CCLE isoform-level count data (available here: https://osf.io/gqrz9/files/osfstorage, and continue at step 2 of the workflow)
+- If predicting on __Non-TCGA tumor RNA-seq__, you should merge your data with TCGA (batch correction is likely necessary); if batch correcting, you will merge the external dataset with TCGA isoform-level count data (available here: https://osf.io/gqrz9/files/osfstorage) and continue at step 2 of the workflow.
-- If predicting on __TCGA tumor RNA-seq__, you can directly use normalized TCGA RNA-seq data (gene FPKM-UQ is fine for this purpose and is available here: https://gdc.cancer.gov/about-data/publications/pancanatlas (file: EBPlusPlusAdjustPANCAN_IlluminaHiSeq_RNASeqV2.geneExp.tsv); Note: convert this to Z-scored log<sub>2</sub>(FPKM-UQ+1) then continue at step 4 of the main workflow)
-- If predicting on __non-TCGA tumor RNA-seq__, you should merge your data with TCGA (batch correction is likely necessary); if batch correcting, you will merge with TCGA isoform-level count data (available here: https://osf.io/gqrz9/files/osfstorage, and continue at step 2 of the workflow)
+- If predicting on __Cell Line RNA-seq__, you can directly use normalized counts (gene log<sub>2</sub>(TPM+1) available from here: https://depmap.org/portal/data_page/?tab=currentRelease).
+Z-score the expression of each gene using the mean/standard deviation from DepMap, and continue at step 5.
+For this use case, batch correction usually isn't necessary.
+If it is required, merge with CCLE isoform-level counts (available here: https://osf.io/gqrz9/files/osfstorage) and continue at step 2 of the workflow).

 ### Batch Correction